African cheetah translocation to India

 The last documented Asiatic cheetahs in India, three males from the same litter, were shot in 1947—while they were sitting together at night—by Maharajah Ramanuj Pratap Singh Deo of Surguja State, Madhya Pradesh, who poses behind them with his rifle.
 His private secretary provided this picture, which was communicated to the Journal of the Bombay Natural History Society on January 9, 1948.

 India's native subspecies of the cheetah—the Asiatic cheetah (Acinonyx jubatus venaticus)—became extinct there in the mid-20th century.
 Since then, the Asiatic subspecies has survived only in Iran in critically endangered numbers.
 In September 2022, small numbers of Southeast African cheetah (Acinonyx jubatus jubatus), a non-native sub-species in India, were translocated from Namibia and South Africa to a national park in India.
 The translocation to Kuno National Park in Central India was permitted on a short-term basis by the Supreme Court of India in January 2020.

-The Asiatic cheetah whose significant cultural history in South Asia had given the Sanskrit-derived vernacular name "cheetah", or "spotted", to the species, Acinonyx jubatus, also had a gradual history of habitat loss in the region.
+The Asiatic cheetah whose significant cultural history in India had given the Sanskrit-derived vernacular name "cheetah", or "spotted", to the species, Acinonyx jubatus, also experienced gradual habitat loss in the region.
 Before the thorn forests in the Punjab region—to the northwest—were cleared for agriculture and human settlement, they were intermixed with open grasslands grazed by large herds of blackbuck; these co-existed with their main natural predator, the Asiatic cheetah.
-In the early modern era, tame cheetahs had been kept for the pursuit of game by South Asian nobility.
+In the early modern era, tame cheetahs had been kept for the pursuit of game by Indian nobility.
 As a result, the blackbuck is no longer a living species in the Punjab region.
-A combination of similar habitat loss, prey depletion, and trophy hunting during the British Raj in India led to the extinction of the Asiatic cheetah in other regions of its habitat, the last recorded killing taking place in 1947, when South Asia was on the verge of decolonization.
-During the British Raj, many cheetahs' habitats were endangered because the British removed forest habitats to make room for tea and coffee crops.
-The British-Indian government allegedly regarded cheetahs as vermin and even offered bounties which caused the extinction of the animal in India, according to experts.
+A combination of similar habitat loss, prey depletion, and trophy hunting during the British Raj in India led to the extinction of the Asiatic cheetah in other regions of its habitat, the last recorded killing taking place in 1947, when India was on the verge of decolonization.